Guardsquare/proguard/docs/md/manual/languages/kotlin.md

 ## Configuration

 In most cases, you do not need to keep Kotlin metadata for app projects - therefore, no configuration changes are necessary and the Kotlin metadata can be safely removed.
+However, there are two common reasons to explicitly keep the metadata, [reflection](#reflection) and [libraries](#library-projects).

-ProGuard will only keep the Kotlin metadata of a class if you explicitly keep that class or one of its members and you add `-keepkotlinmetadata` option to your configuration.
+ProGuard will only keep the Kotlin metadata of a class if you explicitly keep that class or one of its members, and you add the `-keep class kotlin.Metadata` option to your configuration.
+Note that this option may also be required by an SDK of your project, and indirectly added as a consumer rule.

 For example, if you have the following keep rule for a Kotlin class named `com.example.KotlinExample`, by default the class will be kept but its metadata will not: